 - Open the Vaults - A more balanced version of the card below, I'm not quite as keen on it even if it also returns my artifacts as others also get to have their stuff back.

 - Replenish - Let's not beat around the bush, stuff will land in your graveyard.
 The enchantments can be countered, destroyed, discarded, milled, whatever.
 And then you land a single glorious Replenish and they all fly back onto the field.
 Only in Urza Block, ladies and germs.
 If it resolves, your chances of losing the game dramatically decrease, and if you have constellation stuff in the graveyard or on the field you may have just sealed the deal right then and there.
-Holding it for a fat graveyard is not always the play - I've used it to literally just get back a Darksteel Mutation, and that won me the game too.
+Doom Whisperer feeds this like crazy as well.
+Holding it backs for a fat graveyard is not always the play though - I've used it to literally just get back a Darksteel Mutation, and that won me the game too.

 - Silent Sentinel - The fact it doesn't care about CMC is lovely, but the fact you have to wait for an attack isn't.
 Sun Titan and Emeria Shepherd are both preferable.